thisiskeith/oq/README.md

-# oqXHR
+# oq

-oqXHR is a simple Oboe.js XHR wrapper with promises by Q optimized for use with your Node.js and React apps.
+oq is a simple Oboe.js XHR wrapper with promises by Q optimized for use with your Node.js and React apps.

 ## Examples